Aparna-R5/Youtube_Project/README.md

 **1.Overview**

-This project aims to retrieve data of different channels that are given by the user using channel ID that is unique to the channel.
-The data involves an outline of the channel, its purpose along with videos and comment details .The data are then stored in a database and queried to extract relevant information.
+This project aims to retrieve data from different channels that are given by the user using a Channel ID that is unique to the channel.
+The data involves an outline of the channel, along with videos and comment details .The data is then  migrated to a database for further analysis.

 **2. Key Skills**

 **2.1 Python**

-Python Programming language was used in retrieval ,manipulation and analysis of channel data along with some libraries .
+Python Programming language was used in retrieval ,manipulation and analysis of channel data along with some libraries sucha as pandas.

 **2.2 SQL**